vantablack0/Astro-ML/Week 1/README.md

 3. https://medium.com/swlh/linear-regression-9ca9f7801e81 (Optional)
 4. https://medium.com/swlh/linear-regression-explained-for-beginners-in-machine-learning-9e74f168d8a8 (Optional)

+You can also look up Lasso and Ridge regression online if interested which are variants of linear regression using regularization.

 Note that the numbering is the preference order for the resources

 ## Logistic Regression